 - Corticosteroids.
 While intended for short-term usage, using corticosteroids for too long can lead to adverse side effects.
 They can induce inflammation in the body, leading to weight gain and stretched skin.
 Using over-the-counter hydrocortisone may also thin your skin over time, putting you at risk for stretch marks.

 - Family history.
 Stretch marks tend to run in families.

 - Gender.
-Females are at least 2.5 times more likely to develop stretch marks.
+Females are at least more likely to develop stretch marks.
 However, it’s important to note that both women and men are at risk of developing red stretch marks at some point, especially during puberty.

 - Certain underlying medical conditions.
 Aside from rapid weight gain or obesity, other underlying health issues may lead to stretch marks.
 These include Ehlers-Danlos syndrome and Cushing syndrome.